mid2SUPAERO/ecoHALE/README.md

 Version Information
 -------------------

 This version of OpenAeroStruct requires [OpenMDAO](https://github.com/OpenMDAO/openmdao) v2.5+.
+It also requires the folloing packages: `numpy, scipy, matplotlib`.
 If you are looking to use the previous version of OpenAeroStruct which uses OpenMDAO 1.7.4, use OpenAeroStruct v1.0 from [here](https://github.com/mdolab/OpenAeroStruct/releases).

 How to use